kaleidawave/kaleidawave.github.io/src/posts/sets-types-and-type-checking.md

 #### JavaScript objects are why we have intersection types
 You may be thinking what are the use cases for an intersection type?

-The first thing to know if that in TypeScript, object type annotations only specify their required properties and can allow entries to have more than specified.
+The first thing to know if that in TypeScript, object type annotations only specify their required properties and can allow members to have more than specified.
 For example `⊢ { a: "hi", b: 4 }: { a: string }`.
 Just their definition doesn't require there to be an exact amount of properties.

 Many languages don't have intersection type.
 Often the intersection types in set land are represented as products/tuples (fixed sized lists) in other languages.